pagekit/docs/developer/routing.md

   }
 ```

-Of course, you can also use these restrictions even if the controller is no admin area controller.
+Of course, you can also use these restrictions even if the controller is not an admin area controller.
 You can also check for admin permissions on single controller actions.

 ```php
 /**